shuleyu/seismic-raytracing/README.md

 ![alt text](https://github.com/shuleyu/raytracing/blob/master/SRC/example1.png)

-A ScS reflection on an ellipse-shaped low velocity structure on the core mantle boundary; ray is coming from left hand side:
+A ScS reflection on an ellipse-shaped low velocity structure on the core mantle boundary; ray is coming from left hand side.

 Green lines for polarity change.
 Line width are comparable to displacement amplitude.